jakesiney/ci_build_and_test/README.md

-# CI Build and Test project
+# CI/CD Build and Test project

 This is continuous intergration project.